lime-advertising/Custom-Lime-Plugins/cpt-hub-publisher/docs/plan.md

 - Consumers (Locations)
   - Configure Publisher base URL, secret key, and `location` slug.
   - Enable CPTs to ingest; render via shortcodes/blocks/templates.
-  - Cache content and assets locally with versioned invalidation.
+  - Cache content and assets locally with versioned invalidation; cron refresh; conditional GET (ETag/Last‑Modified).

 ## Location Strategy (Recommended)
 - Add a `location` taxonomy on the Publisher with terms for each location plus a special `all-locations` term.